xanwal/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

 1. Save the file.
 1. Run this command:
     ```python
-    yaml_path = os.path.join(base_path, 'blue-deployment.yml')
-    deployment = OnlineDeployment.load(yaml_path)
+    deployment = ManagedOnlineDeployment.load(os.path.join(base_path, 'blue-deployment.yml'))
     deployment = ml_client.online_deployments.begin_create_or_update(deployment)
     ```
     > [!Note]
     > Updating by using YAML is declarative.
 That is, changes in the YAML are reflected in the underlying Azure Resource Manager resources (endpoints and deployments).
 A declarative approach facilitates [GitOps](https://www.atlassian.com/git/tutorials/gitops): *All* changes to endpoints and deployments (even `instance_count`) go through the YAML.
-You can make updates without using the YAML by passing arguments to the `OnlineDeployment` constructor and setting attributes.
+You can make updates without using the YAML by passing arguments to the `ManagedOnlineDeployment` constructor and setting attributes.

 1. Because you modified the `init()` function (`init()` runs when the endpoint is created or updated), the message `Updated successfully` will be in the logs.
 Retrieve the logs by running:
     ```python